SakshamPilane/stockflow-case-study/samples/examples.md

-# 📄 StockFlow Case Study – Sample API Examples
+# 📄 Sample API Examples (My Notes)

-This file contains mock example inputs and outputs for the API implementations in Part 1 and Part 3.
-These examples illustrate how the endpoints would behave in a real system and help reviewers understand your logic.
+These are a few mock examples I created to show how my Part 1 and Part 3 APIs would behave.
+They’re not real outputs — just to help explain the logic.

+---

-## 🧩 Part 1 — Product Creation API
+## Part 1 — Product Creation API

 ### POST /api/products

-Sample Request #1 (Single Warehouse)
+### Example 1: Single Warehouse
 ```json
 {
   "name": "Premium Water Bottle",